This post was updated on: June 1, 2019

-Of course, there are some drawbacks – you don’t get any indication when charging the battery and the remote is… Well, let’s call it underwhelming.
+The product does have some drawbacks, however.
+You don’t get any indication when charging the battery and the remote is… Well, let’s call it underwhelming.

-But still… The things Hiboy S11 does well coupled with very appealing price make us more than willing to overlook some of its flaws.
-Just remember we are talking about an entry-level unit.
+But still… The things Hiboy S11 does well coupled with very appealing price make us more than willing to overlook some of it's flaws.
+Just remember we are talking about an entry-level product.

 Much like the rest of the skateboards that are aimed at children Hiboy S11 is not particularly fast.
 However, the speed of 20km/h is not that bad, either – just on par with some of the lower-ranked entries on the list.

 The range and the weight fall in the same basket, they score 10km and 4kg respectively (the latter number is actually pretty good).
 The unit is also capable of climbing the 8% inclines which is not much, but hey, at least you get to go uphill.